IN VITRO TECHNOLOGIES PTY. LTD. GENERAL CONDITIONS OF QUOTATION AND SALE

-“In Vitro” means In Vitro Technologies Pty Ltd NZBN: 9429030264267 and it’s substitutes, successors, assigns and agents.
+“In Vitro” means In Vitro Technologies NZ Ltd NZBN 9429030264267 and its substitutes, successors, assigns and agents;

-“Contract Goods” means the goods ordered by the Customer from In Vitro as stipulated on the reverse;
+“Contract Goods” means the goods ordered by the Customer from In Vitro as stipulated on the reverse.

 “Loss” means any loss, liability, damage, expense or cost whatsoever and includes (without limitation) indirect or consequential loss or damage, loss of profits or business opportunity, and damage to equipment or property.

 2.1.
 Prices quoted for Contract Goods are based on information available to In Vitro at the time of the Quotation (“Quoted Price”).
-In Vitro reserves the right to amend the Quoted Price at any time prior to acceptance of the order by In Vitro or otherwise in accordance with this clause 2.
+In Vitro reserves the right to amend the Quoted Price at any time prior to acceptance of the Order by In Vitro or otherwise in accordance with this clause 2.

 2.2.
 In Vitro is permitted to vary the Quoted Price, unilaterally by notice in writing to the Customer should there have been any circumstance that affects the Quoted Price including, but not limited to variations in; the rate of exchange (see Clause 2.3), the rate of Customs’ duty (Clause 2.4), any applicable tax, including sales tax (Clause 2.6), GST or delivery costs (Clause 2.7), since the date of the quotation.

 2.3.
 Rates of Exchange.
 Prices quoted are based on currency rates of exchange at the time of quotation.
 Any variation in excess of $45.00 from that rate of exchange at the time of delivery may result in a variation of the Price (the “Variation Amount”) as determined by In Vitro in its absolute discretion.
 Duty Free.
 Should